polarspetroll/kabout/README.md

 Http stressor DoS tool with user agent spoofing function.
 ### introduction
 using this script you can launch DoS attack against Http.
 This script uses agent spoofing method wich allows the attacker to send a bunch of Http requests with different user agents.

+basically this script is not flooding but its very similar to RUDY attacks.
 ### requirements

 **colorize**(usually preinstalled with ruby)